danielnuriyev/engineering-blog/minimal-requirements-for-a-good-software-engineer.md

 - 5G: learn how different it is from 4G, what new opportunities it opens
 - Quantum Computing: what it is on the physical level, how it can be used
 - Metaverses: keep an eye on them.
 At some point when companies start to cooperate on the network protocol and data format, we'll go 3D.
+- AI: learn the inner structure of the leading AI tech.
+Learn about the structure of hardware designed for neural networks and LLMs.
+Use it for coding and research.

 ## Beyond engineering